Jjschwartz/miniDRL/docs/ppo/ppo.md

 ## Explanation of logged metrics

-Running the miniDRL PPO implementaion will automatically record various metrics such as losses and mean episode returns in Tensorboard.
-Below some information for these metrics:
+Running the miniDRL PPO implementaion will automatically record various metrics such as losses and mean episode returns in [Tensorboard](https://www.tensorflow.org/tensorboard) (and optionally [WandB](https://wandb.ai/)).
+Below is some information for these metrics:

 - `charts/global_step`: the current training step
 - `charts/update`: the number of policy updates performed